I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 Sex Matters is a charity whose charitable purpose is to promote human rights where they relate to biological sex.
 They argue the definition of sex in EA has a biological meaning because trans people's rights under the EA are protected under the characteristic of gender reassignment and a definition of sex under the EA that includes trans people with GRCs would produce irrational results.
 The LGB alliance, Scottish Lesbians and the Lesbian Project also collectively argue that the meaning of the word sex is biological.

 The EHRC explained their view that the terms sex, man and woman in the EA include those with certificated sex via a GRC.
-They conceed this causes problems in 4 areas under the EA and argue parliament should resolve them urgently.
+They conceded this causes problems in 4 areas under the EA and argue parliament should resolve them urgently.
 These 4 areas are:
 - Discrimination due to pregnancy and Maternity.
 - Protection against sexual orientation discrimination (some gay men and lesbians might not be able to form associations that exclude trans men and women respectively).
 - Single sex services.